-Please write a compact resume, no lengthy curriculum vitae (CV).
-You might create and design your own format for it (we recommend as a pdf file), or use the European Union’s official Europass CV creator.
-The primary purpose of the resume is to allow us getting an overview on your former education as well as your academic and/or professional career.
-Be clear and do not omit relevant items such as projects, but keep it brief.
+Please submit a compact curriculum vitae (CV), no autobiography.
+You can design your own format (we recommend as a pdf file), or use the European Union’s official Europass CV creator.
+The primary purpose of the CV is to give us an overview of your education, your artistic, academic and/or professional career and your skills.
+Be clear and complete, but keep it brief.
 One page will usually suffice.

 - C1 of the Common European Framework of Reference for Languages

 - IELTS Band 7, Cambridge CAE/BECH, US Unicert III similar (check the full list on this website Language Center of the Universities in the Land Bremen open the register “English”)